How to Start an LLC in Missouri (The Ultimate Guide)

 • Association.

-After you've chosen a name, you'll need to hire a registered agent.
+Once you've got a name, you'll need a registered agent — and this isn't optional.

-It's also possible to hire a Missouri registered agent service to handle all of these tasks on your behalf.
+If you'd rather hand this off, you can hire a Missouri registered agent service to handle all of it on your behalf.

 Stacked and clipped documents on table

-A Missouri Articles of Organization must include specific details about your business entity to be considered valid as below:
+Your Missouri Articles of Organization must include the following to be valid:

 • Name of your limited liability company